stephenlb/webrtc-sdk/README.md

 > You can enable AES256 Encryption (essentially password mode) on your phone for additional security.
 You're friends have to know your password to call you.
+AES256 option allows you to password protect your phone and only give access to people you know.
+You have to give your friend your password before they can call you.

 ```javascript
 var phone = PHONE({